Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## 🔎 Incident Investigation — 3 KQL Queries

-**Incident:** 🔴 High severity | 82 correlated events | Source IP: 103.168.66.101
+**My incident:** 🔴 High severity | 82 correlated events | Source IP: 103.168.66.101

 ### Query 1 — Classify the Attack Activity

-*What types of attack commands were executed?
-This enriches raw log entries with human-readable action labels.*
+*I used this to understand what the attacker was actually doing — labels each log entry with a readable action type.*

 ```kql
 ApacheHTTPServer_CL